nokaa/anvil/README.md

 shows the filename.

 We are now able to write changes made to file, but this only occurs if we make our changes in command mode using `r`, the replace command.
+We can also delete things in insert mode and write the changes to file.

 ### Coming Soon (TM)
 - Storing changes made in insert mode
 - Completing the replace command implementation
 - More stable file writing implementation; e.g. writing to a temp file
-- Proper backspace handling in insert mode
 - Split command mode into command mode and normal mode

 ### Build
 To build forge, you must have the Rust compiler and Cargo installed on your system.
 Forge is tested on the current stable, beta, and nightly compilers.
+Forge is currently only tested on Linux.
+Forge does not build on OSX due to an issue with rustty, and build status on Windows is unknown.

 ```
 git clone http://github.com/nokaa/forge